waristea/link-crawler/README.md

 ## How to use:
-1. Clone the repo and run `npm install puppeteer`
+1. Clone the repo and run `npm install puppeteer yargs`
 2. Create a file that lists scrapped targets
 3. Run `node index.js ./targets.txt ./results.txt`